about aloha sangha

 Aloha Sangha 25th Anniversary

-Here is a photo album from our 25th anniversary celebration with sangha old-timers we had in March of 2023.
+Here is a photo album from our 25th anniversary celebration with sangha in March of 2023.
 Just click on link below:

 Aloha Sangha 25th Anniversary party!